Small Business - Partner Mediation

 Phone call

-Leisa will then make an appointment to call you to go over these points in a little more detail so that she can gage both the issues and your personal way of discussing them.
+Leisa will then make an appointment to call you to go over these points in a little more detail so that she can gauge both the issues and your personal way of discussing them.

 Mediation Day